-The counter worked well throughout 2018.
+The counter worked well throughout 2019.
 The low water all summer allowed for accurate verification of the counts for salmon.
 The counters counts salmon accurately but sea trout can use an alternative channel which is not counted.
 The computer operating the counters was repaired and reconfigured on a number of occasions to ensure verification was possible on the full data set.
-All data has been verified.
+The data collected until the end of July is verified and remaining data for 2019 is not verified.

-Table 37: Counter data for the Inagh River
+Table 35: Counter data for the Inagh River

 Fish Species Number

-Spring salmon 41
+Spring salmon 0

-Grilse 45
+Grilse 119

-Late Summer Salmon 26
+Late Summer Salmon 29

-Sea Trout 0
+Sea Trout 94

-INAGH COUNTER 2018
+INAGH COUNTER 2019